 The medical term for Adam’s apple is “laryngeal prominence.”

-The term “Adam’s apple” likely comes from the Judeo-Christian folktale about Adam and Eve.
-According to ancient legend, God caused an apple to become stuck in Adam’s throat after he ate the forbidden fruit from the tree of knowledge.
+The term “Adam’s apple” likely comes from the Judeo-Christian tradition.
+According to the story of Adam and Eve, an apple got stuck in Adam’s throat after he ate the forbidden fruit from the Tree of Knowledge.

 People assigned female at birth (AFAB) have cartilage that covers their voice box, just as people assigned male at birth (AMAB) do.
 But during puberty, people AMAB usually have more growth in this area compared to people AFAB.